-The 2011 Leahy-Smith America Invents Act fundamentally changed the process by which life sciences companies protect their inventions.
+The American Invents Act (AIA) fundamentally changed the process by which life sciences companies protect their inventions.
 U.S. patents are no longer awarded to the first to invent, but instead to the first to file.

 As a result, understanding the system and the standards for protecting intellectual property (IP) is as crucial today as understanding the science behind it.
 In life sciences, understanding both is the key to ensuring that breakthrough science can move from the laboratory to the marketplace.